openstack/releases/doc/source/stein/schedule.rst

 Stein-2 milestone
 -----------------

-10 January 2019 is the Stein-2 milestone window for projects following the `release:cycle-with-milestones`_ model.
+10 January 2019 is the Stein-2 milestone.

 .. _s-final-lib: